 To date over 131 million3 doses of COVID-19 Vaccine Moderna have been administered in the US and over 5.1 million4 in Canada.
 “We’re essentially seeing what was picked up in the clinical trials mimicked in the real world as far as safety and reactivity,” says Dr. Jia Hu, Chair, 19 To Zero, Alberta Primary Care Vaccine Rollout Co-Lead.

 The Moderna vaccine does not contain adjuvants, antibiotics, products of animal human origin, preservatives, or the virus itself5.
 It cannot infect a person with COVID-19, nor alter one’s DNA.
-“At the end of the day, it’s a highly [tolerable] vaccine as tens of millions of people have received it which is a huge number compared to [enrollment you see in many clinical trials],” says Dr. Hu.
+“At the end of the day, it’s a highly [tolerable] vaccine as tens of millions of people have received it which is a huge number compared to [enrollment],” says Dr. Hu.
 “So far, everything is going very well and what I’m most excited about is that as people get vaccinated, we’re starting to turn a corner and see an end to this pandemic,” says Dr. Hu.

 To help avoid side effects and ensure proper use, talk to your healthcare professional before you take the COVID-19 Vaccine Moderna.

 The COVID-19 Vaccine Moderna is administered as a 2-dose regimen to generate an immune response.
-“It’s really important that people complete their dosing schedule [to ensure they are fully vaccinated],” says Dr. Hu.
+“It’s really important that people complete their dosing schedule [to],” says Dr. Hu.
 “We have all these plans to start reopening, depending on the province, and the best thing you can do right now to protect yourself and your family is to get your vaccine as soon as possible,” says Dr. Hu.